NolanBrownsberger/recipe-database-project/README.md

 ## Instructions

-- Clon the repo to your local machine
+- Clone the repo to your local machine
 - npm install dependencies for the project
 - Create a .env file containing host, user, and password for MySQL
 - run node app/init_db.js from the root folder